jseconners/pastacli/README.md

-# pyedi
+# pastacli

-Python CLI for interacing with the Environmental Data Initiative (EDI) data system API.
+Command line interface for interacting with the Provenance Aware Synthesis Tracking Architecture (PASTA), the system that runs the Environmental Data Initiative (EDI) data repository.